 - Whip the fridge-cold double cream until soft peaks form.

-- Scoop mixture over the top of the butter shortbread base and smooth with the back of a spoon.
+- Spoon the mixture over the top of the butter shortbread base and smooth with the back of a spoon.

-- For an extra smooth surface on your cheesecake, dip the spoon into a bowl of freshly boiled water, wipe dry and gently smooth over the top of the cheesecake.
+- For an extra smooth surface on your cheesecake, dip the spoon into a bowl of freshly boiled water, wipe the spoon dry and gently smooth over the top of the cheesecake.

-- Place the cheesecake in the fridge for at least 6 hours, ideally overnight.
+- Place the cheesecake in the fridge for at least 6 hours to set, ideally overnight.

-- Before releasing the clip on the springform tin, use a long knife, or palette knife, to slide between the cheesecake and the sides of the tin.
-This will ensure a neat 'release', otherwise you might find the cheesecake will stick to the sides causing a raggedy edge.
+- Before releasing the clip on the springform tin, use a long knife or palette knife to carefully slide between the cheesecake and the sides of the tin.

 Decoration ideas